FOG (Fats, Oils & Grease) are a natural consequence of cooking and also occur naturally in many foods. FOG can be found in things such as:

 Even small amounts of FOG stick to sewer pipes and accumulate over time, restricting or blocking the flow of sewage.
-A sewer backup can overflow into streets and into homes, creating public health hazards and damaging properties and the environment
+A sewer backup can overflow into streets and into homes, creating public health hazards and damaging properties and the environment.

-You can make a difference by properly disposing of FOG.
+Save your pipes and make a difference by properly disposing of FOG.
 See disposal information below.

 - Use sink strainers to catch food items and empty into the trash.